eejdoowad/mosi/README.md

 # Mosi

-Mosi is a minimal javascript library (written in Typescript) that simplifies Chrome extension messaging.
+Mosi is a minimal Javascript library (written in Typescript) that simplifies Chrome extension messaging.
 Mosi makes communication organized and intuitive through a declarative, event-driven, pub/sub API with built-in logging.

 Check out [Saka Key](https://github.com/lusakasa/saka-key) to see how Mosi is used in a real extension.